Jason-JiazhengLiu/Jason-JiazhengLiu/README.md

 ---
 <details>
   <summary><h3>Jason's Coding Journey 👔 </h3></summary>
-  I started programming in high school, during which I took the AP Computer Science Exam.
-I fell in love with the feeling of solving problem and building things.
+  I started my journey of programming in high school, during which I took the AP Computer Science Exam.
+I fell in love with the feeling of solving problem and building things with code.
 In college, I kept pursuing computer science as my second major.
 Currently, my main interest is in machine learning, which combines both data science and computer science.